More about: Florence Hop-On Hop-Off Bus

 City Sightseeing Florence timetable

-The official timetable is as follows:
+The official service timetable is as follows:

 Spring/summer (April to October):